Sejunti/Parrondos_paradox_in_epidemics/README.md

 -`Perturbation_theory_for_the_largest_Floquet_exponent.py`  has function for finding the first order approximation of largest Floquet exponent.
   - Function `approximate_matrix(beta,mu,T,barA)` computes the first-order approximation of  matrix $\mathcal{T}$ and the input of this function are the infection rate, recovery rate, period and $\overline{\textbf{A}}$ is the time-averaged adjacency matrix.
-  - Function `approximate_largest_eigenvalue(beta,mu,T,barA)` measures the first-order approximation of the largest eigenvalue of $\mathcal{T}$ and input of this function same as input of the function  'approximate_matrix(beta,mu,T,barA)'.
+  - Function `approximate_largest_eigenvalue(beta,mu,T,barA)` measures the first-order approximation of the largest eigenvalue of $\mathcal{T}$ and input of this function same as input of the function  `approximate_matrix(beta,mu,T,barA)`.
   - Function `approximate_lamda_F(beta,mu,T,barA)` computes the first order approximate largest Floquet exponent,  $\lambda_{\text{F}}$ and the input of this function are the infection rate, recovery rate, period and $\overline{\textbf{A}}$ is the time-averaged adjacency matrix.

 -`Parrondo’s_paradox_and_anti-phase_oscillation.py`  computes the anti-phase oscillation.
    - Function `fraction_anti_phase(z, times, t_start, t_end)` measures the anti-phase oscillation in one period as output and  the input functions are:
-      - '$z$': state of the system at each time step of linear SIS model
+      - $z$ : state of the system at each time step of linear SIS model
       - 'times': time step
       - 't_start': period start value
       - 't_end': period end value